tryscer/flock/flock-music.md

 *(this traaaaaaaaaaain--)*

 I look at Babatunde.
 His hands are raised to signal something.
-On stage, Ruth is bellowing into the mic and the guitarist goes to town on the strings.
+On stage, Vilma is bellowing into the mic and the guitarist goes to town on the strings.
 Then: bam!
 They all strum one last note and the crowd screams and shouts and claps.
-​	"You all," Ruth intimates into the mic, "are welcome aboard this train."
+​	"You all," Vilma intimates into the mic, "are welcome aboard this train."
 ​	Then, all of a sudden, Eddie's steam pillars erupts again in the middle of the clearing.
 We stare and laugh and someone yells, "manna from heaven!" and from the back of the room we hear Eddie shout, "Sorry sorry sorry!"
-​	"All of you except," Ruth says on stage, "for Eddie, who might be killed by Mama before the day is out."
+​	"All of you except," Vilma says on stage, "for Eddie, who might be killed by Mama before the day is out."

 I find myself drawing away from Cindy and into the embrace of the crowd.
 As the bodies move and wash over me I find myself swept with them and they carry me along, towards the stage, where magical things are told to happen.
 I look back and see the cigarette girl undoing Barry's tie.
 Barry looks flushed and unusually happy.
 ​	"I think she's gonna do the nobody's fault number now," says a man next to me.
 I push forward.
-​	Sister Rosetta walks to the front of the stage now.
+​	The guitarist walks to the front of the stage now.
 She holds up her white guitar and plays a little tune -- a bumbling, limping one, soft and small.
 Around me I hear scattered applause.
 This, I decide, is the sound of the veteran fans.
 One veteran on the other side of the empty clearing yells, "It's nobody's fault but mine, Sister!"
 I push between groups of fans.
 I see the white-coat lady, almost within my reach...
 ​	The guitar sounds again, playing the same little ditty.
-But now it's louder, angrier: I see the sound as it washes over the faces of t he people around me, see heads bob up and down in ascent.
+But now it's louder, angrier: I see the sound as it washes over the faces of the people around me, see heads bob up and down in agreement.

 At the foot of the stage, the site of magic, the crowd is thick and already moving together to the beat, like synchronized swimmers in colorful dresses and made-up hair.
 A kid with railway patches on his vest shouts something at the stage and Willie shouts back.
 ​	"Are you new here?"